antonio-ra/academic-kickstart/content/publication/remiro2021conflating/index.md

 ---
-title: "Conflating marginal and conditional treatment effects - Comments on “Assessing the performance of population adjustment methods for anchored indirect comparisons - A simulation study”
+title: "Conflating marginal and conditional treatment effects - Comments on “Assessing the performance of population adjustment methods for anchored indirect comparisons - A simulation study”"

 authors:
 - admin